tomseely/tomseely.github.io/docs/index.md

 ### Auto Rules

 Auto rules prevent inbox clutter by enforcing which folders certain emails are sorted into.
-For example, you may want Canvas notifications to arrive in you main inbox, and less important emails, from senders like Grubhub or VT Bookstore, to be moved to different folders.
+For example, you may want Canvas notifications to arrive in your main inbox, and less important emails, from senders like Grubhub or VT Bookstore, to be moved to different folders.
 Let's walk through an example.

 #### Creating and Enforcing Rules